limax2008/pub_PramidGrdTmp/README.md

 The provided demo is based on UCSD ped1 dataset, if you want to run the code for your dataset, you should first train the multi-scale maximum pyramid template first, store the template in a suitable path, and set the path to item "tmpPth" in config.ini.

 Currently, you can run the code tst_one.py directly using the uploaded test frames.
+If you have any problem, please contact us by email "lishifeng2007@gmail.com".